What is the difference between a shallow and a deep copy of a class?

 Note that we have to put the virtual keyword in the definition of both Tiger and Lion.
 If we don't then we'll get the incorrect structure we had before.

-The virtual keyword can also be used with class functions.
-When a class function is declared virtual, it can be overridden by inheriting classes.
+The virtual keyword can also be used with class methods.
+When a class method is declared virtual, it can be overridden by inheriting classes.

-When developing classes, most public or protected functions will be declared virtual so that inheriting classes can override them as needed.
-In fact, the only function that can't be declared virtual is the class constructor.
+When developing classes, most public or protected methods will be declared virtual so that inheriting classes can override them as needed.
+In fact, the only method that can't be declared virtual is the class constructor.
 (Clearly, we don't want others to override that!)

 Why are destructors important?